 Yet the group's past continued to get in the way of a clean start.
 The most significant distraction was the series of lawsuits which erupted between Cordiant and the Saatchi brothers, centring on various issues, including the latter's plans to call their own start-up agency New Saatchi.
 Although Cordiant had been keen to ditch the Saatchi name from its corporate title, it had no intention of sacrificing the ad industry's best-known brand altogether, and did not want it tarnished by a rival with a similar name.

 There were other problems as well, as the two agency networks attempted to replace business lost during 1995.
-P&G was by now one of Saatchi & Saatchi's most important clients, and was quick to express its displeasure regarding any attempt by sister network Bates to pitch for any competing accounts.
-In 1997, the board decided to separate its two agency networks in order to let them to compete more effectively against each other.
+P&G was by now one of Saatchi & Saatchi's most important clients, and was quick to express its displeasure over any attempt by sister network Bates to pitch for competing accounts.
+As a result, in 1997, the board decided to separate its two agency networks in order to let them to compete more effectively against each other.
 Saatchi & Saatchi was demerged as a separate company under Bob Seelert and newly appointed agency CEO Kevin Roberts.
 A separate entity was spun off under the name of Cordiant Communications Group, under CEO Michael Bungey, with the Bates Worldwide network as its principal business.
 Shared resources such as the Zenith Media buying and planning network were converted into joint ventures between the two separate companies, and the old Cordiant PLC, formerly Saatchi & Saatchi Company PLC, was wound down.

 This resulted in a sparkling set of financial results for 1999, with revenues of £336m and pretax profits up by almost a third to £32m.
 Cordiant wielded its chequebook again in 2000, inking two further deals to acquire US technology marketing agency Donino White & Partners (later DWP//Bates Technology) for around $30m, and global marketing services group Lighthouse Global Network for a lavish $592m in stock.
 The Lighthouse purchase pushed Cordiant a couple of notches up the global ad organisation ladder, with combined billings reaching $10.4bn.
 Later the group acquired brand communications business Bamber Forsyth and German marketing group InterCom Management.
 Cordiant's pretax profits for 2000 leapt 78% to £57.5m, while revenues rose to £513m.
 Advertising and general marketing services each accounted for around 50% of revenues.
 Further purchases included Bulletin International, an international broadcast public relations consultancy and Gallagher & Kelly Public Relations in Ireland.
 In early 2001 the group merged its smaller Scholz & Friends agency with Berlin-based TV production company United Visions Entertainment (UVE).

 Sadly, this run of success was not to last.
 The economic bubble of the late 1990s finally burst in 2001 and Cordiant found itself under increasing pressure.
 By year-end, the group was reported to be in negotiations with its bankers to restructure its $400m overdraft facility.
 Soon afterwards the Bates network was stunned by the loss of the key Hyundai Motors account in North America.
-It was to prove only the first of a series of account losses that wiped almost $700m off Bates' US billings within 12 months.
+It was to prove only the first of a series of account losses that wiped almost $700m off Bates' US billings within 12 months (see separate profile).
 Meanwhile it became ever more apparent that the group had paid way over the odds for several of its earlier purchases, especially Lighthouse.
 After the sparkling results of 1999 and 2000, Cordiant's underlying profits for 2001 more than halved, and a write-off of goodwill relating to the acquisition of Lighthouse led to a whopping net loss of £271m.
 Six months later the group reported a 30% fall in interim operating profits, a 10% fall in revenues and a net loss for the first six months of the year of over £20m.